NataZag/NataZag/README.md

 A hardworking, reliable, meticulous QA Engineer is looking for the company of her dream.
 I can analyze requirements, write test documentation, conduct functional testing of web applications.
 Also, I have experience in testing WEB services via API, writing database queries using SQL, intercepting network traffic using Fiddler and Charles.
 And I know how to work with product versions using Git.

+## Soft Skills

+Strong attention to detail and multitasking skills.

+Excellent self-organization, focusing on results.

+Proactive and problem-solving nature, ability to analyze and prioritize.

+Self-initiated to learn new tools and technologies.

+Comfortable working in a multicultural environment.

 ## Hard Skills